Gaza agency says Israeli strike kills 40 in humanitarian zone

 “There are entire families who disappeared under the sand in the Mawasi Khan Yunis massacre.”

+Following the strike, survivors rushed to pull their belongings from the rubble, including mattresses and clothing, an AFP journalist saw.

+“They told us to come to Al-Mawasi, so we came to Al-Mawasi, we settled here.
+The area was bombed without prior warning, they didn’t ask us to flee to a safer area or anything,” a Palestinian man told AFP without giving his name.

-The Israeli military said in a statement early Tuesday that its aircraft had “struck significant Hamas terrorists who were operating within a command and control center embedded inside the Humanitarian Area in Khan Yunis”.
+The Israeli military said in a statement that its aircraft had “struck significant Hamas terrorists who were operating within a command and control centre embedded inside the Humanitarian Area in Khan Yunis”.

-“The terrorist organizations in the Gaza Strip continue to systematically abuse civilian and humanitarian infrastructure, including the designated Humanitarian Area, to carry out terrorist activity against the State of Israel and IDF troops,” it added.
+“The terrorist organisations in the Gaza Strip continue to systematically abuse civilian and humanitarian infrastructure, including the designated Humanitarian Area, to carry out terrorist activity against the State of Israel and IDF (Israeli army) troops,” it added.

+In a later statement, the military also questioned the toll provided by authorities in Gaza, saying that the numbers “do not align with the information held by the IDF”.

+The statement named several Palestinian militants it said were killed in the strike, describing them as “directly involved in the execution of the October 7th massacre” that sparked the war in Gaza.

-Hamas said in a statement on Tuesday that claims its fighters were present at the scene of the strike were “a blatant lie”.
+Hamas said in a statement that claims its fighters were present at the scene of the strike were “a blatant lie”.

 Over the course of the war, Israel has repeatedly accused Hamas of using civilians as human shields, an accusation the group denies.